mkdocs/mkdocs/docs/user-guide/custom-themes.md

 !!!
 Note

-    Generally, when building your own theme, the `theme` configurations setting would be left blank.
-However, if used in combination with the `theme` configuration value a custom theme can be used to replace only specific parts of a built-in theme.
-For example, with the above layout and if you set `theme: mkdocs` then the `base.html` file would replace that in the theme but otherwise it would remain the same.
+    Generally, when building your own theme, the `theme` configuration setting would be left blank.
+However, if used in combination with the `theme_dir` configuration value a custom theme can be used to replace only specific parts of a built-in theme.
+For example, with the above layout and if you set `theme: mkdocs` then the `main.html` file would replace that in the theme but otherwise the theme would remain the same.
 This is useful if you want to make small adjustments to an existing theme.

     For more specific information, see [styling your docs].